Disability Accommodation Request Form (DARF)

 - Copyright Permission for Closed Captioning of Media Materials

 - Copyright Permission for Closed Captioning of Online Media Materials

 Faculty Classroom Resources

-Accessible Course Content Delivery Checklist – a checklist for faculty to utilize ensuring all due diligence has been done to ensure the course is accessible and reasonable accommodation can be made with minimal disturbance. i.e. All course content has been reviewed to ensure that: Textbooks are available in alternative formats (e-text that is screen reader compatible), all videos produced or shown in class are available with captioning and audio descriptions, all documents created to distribute course content are available or convertible into alternative formats, a statement is included in my syllabus to encourage students needing auxiliary aids to contact DSS for additional support
+Checklist for faculty to utilize ensuring all due diligence has been done to ensure the course is accessible and reasonable accommodation can be made with minimal disturbance. i.e. All course content has been reviewed to ensure that: Textbooks are available in alternative formats (e-text that is screen reader compatible), all videos produced or shown in class are available with captioning and audio descriptions, all documents created to distribute course content are available or convertible into alternative formats, a statement is included in my syllabus to encourage students needing auxiliary aids to contact DSS for additional support

 What are the areas of functional limitation surrounding vision, hearing, speech limitations or lack of possible verbal communication.
 What do you need to consider when working with students experiencing occasional loss of physical control or fatigue?
 What about mobility, standing limitations, hand or arm function or learning modes?
 This document will give direction in these areas as well as explain the Rights and Responsibilities in accommodating students needing accessibility for both Faculty and Students.

 Set of expectations for creating accessible content to be reviewed online for links, text, graphics, color, animation, video and audio content.